-The Members' Code of Conduct places a number of duties on Elected Members, which will apply whenever they are responding to the concerns raised by their constituents.
+The Members' Code of Conduct places a number of duties on Elected Members, which will apply whenever they are responding to the concerns raised by their constituents or other members of the public.
 The Code of Conduct requires Elected Members to ensure their comments do not disclose confidential information.
 They must not conduct themselves in a manner likely to bring the Council (or the office of councillor) into disrepute.
 They should show respect and consideration for others, and not use bullying behaviour or harass anyone.
 They should not use their position, or Council resources, improperly.
 The application of the Code is explained further in paragraphs 7.3 to 7.7 below.

-Breaches of this protocol by elected members may lead to complaints that the Cardiff Council Member Code of Conduct has been breached.
-Complaints about a breach of the Code of Conduct will be dealt with by the Council's Monitoring Officer and/or the Public Services Ombudsman for Wales and may lead to a public hearing at a Hearings Panel of the Council's Ethics and Standards Committee.
-If an elected member is found to have breached the code of Conduct a sanction may be imposed of up to six months suspension from office and forfeiture of the members allowance for the relevant period.
+Breaches of this Protocol by Elected Members may lead to complaints that the Cardiff Council Member Code of Conduct has been breached.
+Complaints about a breach of the Code of Conduct will be dealt with by the Council's Monitoring Officer and/or the Public Services Ombudsman for Wales and may lead to a public hearing by a Hearings Panel of the Council's Standards and Ethics Committee.
+If an Elected Member is found by the Hearings Panel to have breached the Code of Conduct, a sanction may be imposed of up to six months suspension from office and forfeiture of the Members allowance for the relevant period.